selkovjr/gt-2-thermistor-experiment/README.md

 While the data points from the first experiment appear to straddle the nominal curve for 104GT pretty nicely, the Steinhart-Hart model residuals reveal at least one flaw flaw in this experiment: oscilations and possibly drift in thermostat.
 In this experiment, I used an auxiliary thermistor tucked under the insulation blanket on top of the nozzle, next to the heater cartridge, to provide temperature signal to the thermostat while I measured the resistance of the thermistor I was calibrating.
 While this placement helped reduce the lag between the two thermistors, it was also insecure and probably accounted for much of the observed drift.
 Also, I neglected to tune the thermostat and it oscillated more than it normally does, making it difficult to catch the set value.

+## Experiment 2

-In the second experiment, instead of taking many measurements around each temperature setting in the hope that they will average close to it, I waited until the thermostat settled.
+In the following experiment, instead of taking many measurements around each temperature setting in the hope that they will average close to it, I waited until the thermostat settled.
 I also made efforts to tune the thermostat to the auxiliary thermistor set-up, which I failed to do in the first experiment.
 The resulting data set fits a bit better:

 ![measured data](SH-fit.2.png)